AdobeDocs/analytics.en/help/components/classifications/sets/consolidations/process.md

 ---
 # Create and edit classification consolidations

-Classification sets consolidations allow you to take classifications from multiple datasets and combine them into one.
+A classification sets consolidation allows you to take classifications from multiple classification sets and combine them into one.
 Use this interface to create a classification set consolidation from start to finish.
-This interface is most valuable to organizations that move from legacy classifications to a classification sets.
-Most organizations that use classification sets already most likely do not need to use this consolidation workflow.
+This interface is most valuable to organizations that move from legacy classifications to classification sets.
+Organizations that use classification sets already do not need to use this consolidation workflow.

 ## Create a consolidation